• Home

 1. With the curtain panel laying flat, draw a cut line with a straight edge.
 Begin with the mark you made in step 1.

-2. After that, cut the excess fabric off.
+2. After that, cut off the excess fabric.
 If applicable, remove the curtain weights from the excess you trimmed off.

 3. Measure for the new hem.
 Fold the fabric accordingly and pin into place.

-4. Press the new hem with an iron using the steam feature.
+4. Then, press the new hem with an iron using the steam feature.
 Let cool.

 5. Snake the iron-on adhesive tape behind the new hem, making sure the tape is straight and flat.
 Leave excess tape on the sides.